zer0sh0t/config_files/README.md

-to install the ubuntu theme on the windows terminal, copy `win_term.json` > terminal's `settings.json`

-to install the vim config:
+to install the config files:

-    sh install_vim_cfg.sh
+    bash install_cfgs.sh